DataDog/integrations-core/teamcity/README.md

 ## Overview

-This check watches for successful build-related events and sends them to Datadog.

-Unlike most Agent checks, this one doesn't collect any metrics-just events.
+This integration connects to your TeamCity server for successful and failed builds and submits metrics and service checks from the TeamCity server's Prometheus endpoint and REST API allowing you to monitor your builds, build agents, tests, VCS, and JVM resources.

 ## Setup